AdobeDocs/developer-distribute/src/pages/guides/submission/overview.md

 You must provide the following details:

-- Business email address ​
+- Business email address​
-- Country code and Business telephone number ​
+- Country code and Business telephone number
-- Business street address or P.O. box ​
+- Business street address or P.O. box
 - City
 - State/Province/Region
-- ZIP/Postal code ​
+- ZIP/Postal code
-- Country ​
+- Country

 You must complete and submit your publisher profile in order to submit your first plugin, however this is only a one time thing, unless you decide you need to update for your own reasons.